-Once planted, Arctic® apple trees grow at the same rate as conventional apple varieties and do not require increased pesticide spraying or other special treatment in the orchard.
+Once planted, Arctic® apple trees grow at the same rate as conventional apples and don’t require increased pesticide spraying or other special treatment in the orchard.
 As the U.S. Department of Agriculture declared in their Environmental Assessment of Arctic® apples, “the agronomic inputs required to cultivate [Arctic® apples] are functionally equivalent to those required for conventional apples”.

 Easier to judge the fruit’s true quality

-An Arctic® apple will decay naturally just like any other apple, but it will not turn brown from bruising, cutting or biting – not in minutes, hours or days.
-In fact, because Arctic® apples don’t show superficial damage from enzymatic browning, but do show discoloration from fungal or bacterial infections, it is easier to judge the true quality of Arctic® apples than conventional apples.
+An Arctic® apple will decay naturally like any other apple, but it won’t turn brown from bruising, cutting or biting – not in minutes, hours or days.
+Because Arctic® apples don’t show superficial damage from enzymatic browning but do show discoloration from fungal or bacterial infections, it’s easier to judge the true quality of Arctic® apples than conventional apples.

 Giving the Arctic Advantage™ to existing varieties

 Another advantage of our approach is that it allows us to transform existing already-popular varieties with the nonbrowning trait.
 We decided to first enhance two of the most popular apple varieties of all time (Golden Delicious and Granny Smith) to become Arctic® Golden and Arctic® Granny.
 Next in the queue are Arctic® Gala and Arctic® Fuji.